Frequently Asked Questions

 Yes; client confidentiality is respected at all times.
 Some clients do not wish others to know they are struggling with public speaking.
 Embarrassment, career expectations, sensitive commercial in confidence issues or, a public profile are cited as reasons for privacy.
 Clients concerned with these issues often travel some distance to work with me or work over the phone or skype video in a confidential coaching program on overcoming speaking nerves, presentation skills or searching for meaning and purpose.
 And just to keep a balanced perspective, many clients are not in the least concerned about working with a public speaking coach.
 Confidentiality is still assured for them too.

-All new clients begin with the Initial Consult.
-This 75 minute session either resolves your communication issue(s) or reveals if more guidance is needed.
-It also makes clear which of the 3 programs will be best fit for you and whether Geraldine is the best person to help you get there.
+All new clients begin with one x 90 minute session.
+This either resolves your communication issue(s) or reveals if more guidance is needed.
+It also helps you decide if I am the best person to help you get there.

 The 4 case studies below are amalgams of genuine clients and their stories.
 I use them to help explain who undertakes coaching with me and their outcomes.